The Last Supper is a famous painting by Leonardo Da Vinci.

 It represents the last dinner of Jesus and his apostles in Jerusalem before his crucifixion.

-You can see the dark tapestries lining the walls on either side, while the back wall is dominated by three windows that look out on an undulating landscape recalling Milan’s countryside.
+On either side, dark tapestries line the walls, while the back wall is dominated by three windows that look out on an undulating landscape recalling Milan’s countryside.

 There are hidden messages all across the painting.